Can Crying Cause An Asthma Attack?

 Well, yeah.
 It does.

-Anyway, Siamese cat suddenly became ill, so we loaded him up and headed to the vet.
-Not longer after we got there, we got bad news.
+Anyway, our Siamese cat suddenly became ill, so we loaded him up and headed to the vet.
+Not long after we got there, we got bad news.
 We found out that Siamese had distemper.
 Emergency Clinic Vet said that distemper is a nasty disease that is almost always fatal.
-If by some slim chance a cat can survive, they have life long neurological problems and must have special care.
+If by some slim chance a cat can survive, they have lifelong neurological problems and must have special care.

 I couldn't stand the thought of letting Siamese suffer like that.

 So we made the heartbreaking decision of letting the vet put him down.

 But first, we called the kids to come and say goodbye to Siamese.
 It was one of the hardest things I have had to do.

 Yes, I know I shouldn't have cats, but I do.
 And like everyone else that has pets, they are part of the family.
 Siamese could always sense when I wasn't feeling well, and although he is afraid of everyone and everything, he would come and lay on my lap to comfort me.

 Siamese was also a sweet stress reliever for my college-aged sons.
 Especially during finals!
 They would come home and spend a long time petting and talking to Siamese, and while they were doing that, I could see my sons start to relax.

 Siamese was a little on the crazy side and we were sure he had some mental issues.
 But he was our cat.
 And we loved him.